Defect-driven shape transitions in elastic active nematic shells: Results

-The theoretical framework introduced is not limited to initially flat, disc-shaped active elastic materials with $+1$ topological defects at their centre.
-Both the agent based and continuum descriptions can be used to describe any thin active elastic with arbitrary initial shape, nematic texture or pattern of local spontaneous curvature.
-This is demonstrated by studying a spherical nematic shell.
-Nematic textures on the surface of a sphere are restricted to have net topological charge $+2$ by the Poincar\'{e}-Hopf Theorem, here we choose a nematic texture with two $+1$ topological defects located at apposite poles.
+We now turn to spherical shells to demonstrate that this behavior is not limited to initially flat disks.
+Nematic textures on the surface of a sphere are restricted to have net topological charge $+2$ by the Poincar\'{e}-Hopf Theorem.

+We utilize spherical polar coordinates with $\Theta$ being the polar angle and $\Phi$ being the azimuthal angle.
+These are associated with the orthonormal basis $\underline{\hat{e}}_\Theta$ and $\underline{\hat{e}}_\Phi$ of the tangent space.
+We again consider a thin shell with a tangential nematic texture given by

-We fix the angle between the director $\underline{\hat{p}}$ and lines of constant azimuth as $\phi$; as before we can identify $\phi = 0$ with a pair of aster defects, $|\phi| = \pi/2$ with a pair of vortices, and $0 < |\phi| < \pi/2$ with a pair of counter rotating spirals, see SI~Fig.S7.
-Similar to the initially flat discs, the final surface depends on the values of $\phi$, $\xi$ and $\lambda$, see Fig.~\ref{fig:spheres}.
+We take nematic textures given by Eq.~\eqref{eq:the} with $q=1$ which results in a pair of $+1$ topological defects at opposite poles each with phase $\psi$.
+As before we can identify $\psi = 0$ with a pair of aster defects, $0<|\psi|<\pi/2$ with a pair of counter rotating spirals, and $\psi = \pi/2$ with a pair of vortices, see SI.
+We couple this with an order parameter, $S(\Theta)$, which has boundary conditions $S(0) = S(\pi) = 0$.
+We set it to $S(\Theta) = \cos^2(\Theta)$.